On this page, you can find the answers to some frequenly asked questions about FairLoc.

 Not necessarily!
 Our model is designed so as not to impose extra costs on translation buyers for choosing human translation as this is already a costlier option compared to MTPE and straight machine translation.
 The translation provider pays a small fee to support the FairLoc scheme, and for the right to issue our trademarked stamps, but there are no extra costs involved for the buyer.

 FairLoc takes data protection very seriously and we comply with both the General Data Protection Regulation and all national legislation concerning privacy and data protection.
-When you collaborate with FairLoc, either as a translation buyer or a translation provider, we will collect some information such as your company details and data about your translation practices.
-This will include potentially sensitive information such as the translation agency and solutions you use.
+When you enter into an agreement with FairLoc, we will collect some general information about you.

 Essentially, the FairLoc declaration is a commitment to use human translation for all customer-facing translated content.
 It also stipulates that buyers can use machine-translation post-editing for certain content with low-visibility, such as privacy policies and cookie policies, as well as for all internal communications.
 In other words, buyers are still free to use MTPE where it makes sense, but they undertake to prioritise human translations where it matters the most.